Jeshibu/Playnite-wiki/Playnite-6-changelog.md

+**Metadata settings will be reset after updating to Playnite 6.
+If you use non-default settings then make sure you reconfigure them after update.**

 **New**
 * Ability to add new metadata providers via plugins
 * Ability to assign scripts to be executed before game is started and after it exists